dawolfgang/MRrelation/README.txt

 ## the hyperparameter (i.e. the M-R relation parameters') posteriors displayed in
 ## Figures 2 and 3 to produce a distribution for the planet's possible masses that
 ## incorporates these uncertainties (as opposed to simply using Equation 5, which
 ## implements the best-fit parameters).
-Likewise, it marginalizes over the distribution
+Likewise, it marginalizes over the
-## of possible radii that you have independently calculated; there are many ways in
+## distribution of possible radii that you have independently calculated; there are
-## which the input planet radii can be specified, as listed in Step 5 below.
+## many ways in which the input planet radii can be specified depending on what
+## information you have, as listed in Step 5 below.

 ## This is written in R because the posterior samples that are output by the HBM MCMC
 ## algorithm we've used (JAGS) are R objects.
 Given most astronomers' unfamiliarity